PSLCL/testing-framework/docs/design/template_commands.md

 The include command requests a [Template](templates.md) instance.
 The format of the line following the command is a hash (64 characters).
 The reference to the template instance is the line index in the file, zero based.
-Include commands are considered completed once the [Template](templates.md) has been fully instantiated.
+Include commands are considered completed once the template has been fully instantiated.

 ##Deploy